Embraser01/INSA-DASI-CollectIF/README.md

 ## Screenshots

-This are screenshots from mockups, this repository is only about the services.
+These are screenshots from mockups, this repository is only about the services.
 These can be found [here](/src/main/java/fr/insalyon/dasi/collectif/business/service/)

 ![Adhérent - Accueil](/assets/Adhérent%20-%20Accueil.png)